rikki-iki/nightwatch-axe-core/README.md

 context        | string or object | css selector or [include/exclude object](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#context-parameter)
 options        | object           | set of [axe options](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#options-parameter)

-These can be defined globally and/or per call to the custom `axe()` command.
+These can be defined globally and/or per call to the `axe()` command.

 __In addition to the standard aXe `options`:__